CORPORATE GOVERNANCE

 Directors’ biographies are set out here.

-A summary of Board and Committee meetings held in the year ended 31 December 2023, and Directors’ attendance records, is set out in the Group’s 2023 Annual Report.
+A summary of Board and Committee meetings held in the year ended 31 December 2025, and Directors’ attendance records, is set out on page 21 of the Group’s 2025 Annual Report.

-The Board considers itself to be sufficiently independent and adheres to the QCA Code recommendation that a Board should have at least two independent Non-executive Directors.
+The Board considers itself to be sufficiently independent and meets the QCA Code’s expectation that a board should include at least two independent Non-executive Directors.
+The Board notes that the 2023 QCA Code also expects independent Non-executive Directors to make up at least half of the board; the Board does not currently meet this expectation, but considers that, given the Company’s size and stage of development, its current composition provides an appropriate balance of skills and experience.
+The Board keeps its composition, including the balance of independent Non-executive Directors, under regular review.
 All of the Non-executive Directors who currently sit on the Board of the Company are regarded as independent under the QCA Code’s guidance for determining such independence.

-6. Ensure that between them, the directors have the necessary up-to-date experience, skills and capabilities
+7. Maintain appropriate governance structures and ensure that individually and collectively, the directors have the necessary up-to-date experience, skills and capabilities

-The Board considers that all of the Non-executive Directors are of sufficient competence and calibre to add strength and objectivity to its activities and bring considerable experience in experiential marketing and retail companies.
+The Board considers that all of the Non-executive Directors are of sufficient competence and calibre to add strength and objectivity to its activities.

-The Board regularly reviews the composition of the Board to ensure that it has the necessary breadth and depth of skills to support the ongoing development of the Group.
+The Board regularly reviews its composition to ensure that it has the necessary breadth and depth of skills to support the ongoing development of the Group.

 The Chair, in conjunction with the Company Secretary, ensures that the Directors’ knowledge is kept up to date on key issues and developments pertaining to the Group, its operational environment and to the Directors’ responsibilities as members of the Board.
-During the course of the year, Directors received updates from the Company Secretary and various external advisers on a number of corporate governance matters.
+During the year, the Directors received updates from the Company Secretary and various external advisers on a number of corporate governance matters.

 Directors’ service contracts or appointment letters and the terms of reference of the sub-committees of the Board make provision for a Director to seek personal advice in furtherance of his or her duties and responsibilities.